franciscoalmado/franciscoalmado/README.md

 - 💬 Ask me about: I am a web development student at UNLaM, living in Buenos Aires Argentina.
 - 📫 How to reach me: falmado@gmail.com
 - 😄 Pronouns: He.
-- ⚡ Fun fact: I like pizza and going to the beach.
+- ⚡ Fun fact: I'm a fan of Batman and Spiderman.
+I like pizza and going to the beach.
 I do not like the disorder.

 <!--
 **franciscoalmado/franciscoalmado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.